tas09009/thredup-scraper-api/README.md

 # Purpose
-> **Quick Intro** Most clothing is environmentally damaging to the environment, even AFTER it's been bought.
+> Most clothing is environmentally damaging to the environment, even AFTER it's been bought.
 For example, washing polyester or any plastic-made clothing in the washing machine releases micro-plastics in the ocean.
-In addition, wearing non-natural fibers is less comfortable, breathable, and falls apart quicker than stronger fabrics made of linen, wool, silk, etc. Of course, we are speaking in general terms.
-Everything also depends on the company, manufacturer, quality, etc.
+In addition, wearing non-natural fibers is less comfortable, less breathable, and falls apart quicker than stronger fabrics made of linen, wool, silk, etc. Of course, we are speaking in general terms.
+Microplastics and environmental damage also depend on the company, manufacturer, process of using materials (Ex: recycled polyester), quality, etc.
-> Buying used clothing is generally better than new.
+**Used clothing > new clothing**
 > - Less environmental damage
-> - less waste ($billions of clothing is thrown away each year)
+> - less waste ($billions of usable clothing is thrown away each year)
+> - less shipping involved.
+New items are shipped from location to location to create the final product wheras a used item is shipped once to a new owner
 > - more available styles since vintage pieces are hard to buy new
-> - many more benefits that you can read ==(include website)==
+> - many more benefits that you can read ______________________________

 Objective:
 - filter out clothing by fabrics (polyester, polyamide, etc.)